Financial-Times/dotcom-page-kit/packages/anvil-server-ft-handlebars/readme.md

 ### Usage with Express

 After installing the module you must register it as a [view engine] for your Express application.
-This enables the application to delegate rendering to an engine registered with the matching file extension and send the result as a response to a request.
+This enables the use of the `.render()` method on the [response object].

-_Please note_ the template file extension registered with your application must match the `extname` [option](#options).
+_Please note_ the file extension registered with your application must match the one used by the template files you want to render and the `extname` [option](#options).

 ```diff
 const express = require('express')